-Depending on what websites you visit, where you do your research or which essays you read on the horror genre.
-You may get some conflicting reports on what people consider to be the first horror short or movie.
-I decided to start at The Execution Of Mary Stuart.
+Depending on what websites you visit, where you do your research or which essays you read about the horror genre.
+You may get some very conflicting reports on what people consider to be the first horror short or movie.
+I decided to start myself off with The Execution Of Mary Stuart.
 Also known as The Execution Of Mary, Queen of Scots.
-It was listed as the first short film to use special effects and features footage of a woman having her head cut off with an axe.
+It was listed as the first short film to use special effects and features footage of a lady having her head cut off with an axe.
 It sounds like horror to me.

-At just 18 seconds long, this is an extremely hard short film to review.
+At just 18 seconds long, this is a tough short film to review.
 With no story or sound, this is all based on visuals.
 The Execution Of Mary Stuart is all about mood.
 Imagine walking into a dark theatre and seeing footage of a woman having her head cut-off with an axe?
-For an audience back in the late eighteen hundreds, this would have been pretty shocking to watch.
+For an audience member back in the late eighteen hundreds, this would have been pretty shocking to watch.
 According to some reports, people had actually believed that a woman had laid her life down for this bit of horrifying footage.

 I think we must mention the visual tricks of having a woman kneel down towards the chopping block and using a mannequin to replace her and have its head cut off.
 The editing during this moment is very clean.
-I'm not sure what to expect from such a moment but I was expecting something a little more dodgy looking for the time.
+I wasn't sure what to expect from such a moment, but I was expecting something a little more dodgy looking for the time.
 If you were to upload this to YouTube and say nothing, it could easily be mistaken for a real piece of snuff.
-I have to applaud them for how great this looks.
+I have to applaud them for how great this looks for the time.

 It's also important to note that Thomas Edison had hired director Alfred Clark to make this short film.
-The Execution Of Mary Stuart is also believed to be the first piece of cinema to feature hired actors.
-Regardless of the short time and me finding it hard to say much other than that this short contains some truly horrific imagery, which was probably very realistic back in the days of its release.
-This is still a significant piece of history, cinema and I am truly glad that I got to see it.
+The Execution Of Mary, Queen Of Scots is also believed to be the first piece of cinema to feature hired actors.
+Regardless of the short time and me finding it hard to say much other than that this short contains some genuinely horrific imagery, which was probably very realistic back in the days of its release.
+I believe this is still a significant piece of history, cinema and I am thrilled that I got to see it.